N0Ls/Wodabest-REST/README.md

 ### Built With

-Wodabest is built on a set of high-performance technologies to provide you with an optimal user experience.
+Wodabest is built on a set of trendy technologies to provide you with an optimal user experience.
 * [Bootstrap](https://getbootstrap.com)
 * [Laravel](https://laravel.com)
 * [Vue](https://vuejs.org/)